ivanr/grpc-playground/LINKS.md

 ## Protobuf Notes
 Two versions, beware.
 There are two versions of protocol buffers; the older v2 and the newer v3.
 We want to use the latter.
 In v3, there are no required fields (despite what the example on the homepage shows).
 At the time of writing, tutorials are available only for v2, so better to stick with the reference.

-- Protobuf doesn't serialise NULL values https://itnext.io/protobuf-and-null-support-1908a15311b6
+- Protobuf doesn't serialise NULL values.
+It's not possible to set any field to null.
+You will never get a null field.
+Always check for presence.
+Nullable types have to be explicitly created with `oneof`. https://itnext.io/protobuf-and-null-support-1908a15311b6

 - Scalar fields have default values, which they take if the field is not in the message.
 This matches the behaviour of primitive values in many languages, but also makes interoperability with JSON tricky (such fields will not appear in JSON).

-- Optional fields are supported since 3.12 supports optional fields, but the feature is still behind an experimental flag.
-EDIT Released in 3.15.
+- Optional fields are supported since 3.15.
+The only difference is that optional fields can, like messages, be checked for presence.
 This is how it's implemented behind the scenes:
   ```
   message Foo {
     int32 bar = 1;